capy-language/capy/README.md

 x : My_Type = 42;
 ```

-This obviously isn't the most useful example.
 Something more pragmatic but far too complex to fit in a readme might be an ORM that automatically downloads the latest schema and uses it to assemble its struct types.

 As this feature continues to be fleshed out, this will become the basis of Capy's compile-time generic system.